aforloney/config-view/README.md

 This was inspired off of an extenstion method on `IConfigurationRoot` exposed by the .NET team to _debug view_ the pieced together configuration values for the running application across all possible configured providers.

-However, the extension method returned the contents as a `string` and required manual work to expose the contents behind an endpoint.
-This aims to workaorund that.
+However, the extension method returned all of the contents as a `string` and required manual work to expose the contents behind an endpoint.
+This aims to workaorund that and provide the ability to specify configuration provider to view (e.g, JSON settings, memory, environment variables, etc).

 ## Usage